Wednesday. September 14.

 An old woman works the lines outside.
 Her clothes are torn.
 She’s very persistent.
 I’ll admit I’m cynical.
 I’ve seen a zillion pan handlers in San Francisco.
 I’m not the only member of the group that suspects she owns a condo here.
 After a short, mysterious delay we enter the museum.

 For most of its existence The David was displayed outdoors at the Plaza della Signoria.
 It deserved a prominent place where the people could see it.
 In 1873 it was moved indoors to get it out of the elements.
 A replica of the statue stands in the Plaza now.

 We go through the Hall of Prisoners.
 Unfinished statues line the hall.
 These statues begun by Michelangelo were meant for the tomb of Julius II in Rome.
 The planned project proved to be just too grand.
 Money ran out and the statues were left in Florence.

 The first galleries in the Accademia are paintings from the Fifteenth and Sixteenth centuries.
 Most of them are Florentine paintings including works by Uccello, Botticelli and del Sarto.
 There are many Gothic paintings and Russian iconic paintings.
 The Russian paintings had been collected by Florence’s nobility.
 The galleries lead to a larger room.

 Here is the centerpiece.
 It’s very exciting to see this iconic masterpiece.
 It’s larger than I expected.
 What makes it so great?
 There are the eyes.
 You can see the veins on his arms.
 It’s amazing how “real” it looks.
 The human form is captured in marble.
-It’s even more impressive than the copy in Caesar’s World in Las Vegas!
+It’s even more impressive than the copy at Caesar’s World in Las Vegas!